-Nickel plate consists of flat, rolled nickel that is used as a surface covering.
-Nickel plate is created by depositing the nickel onto a conductive surface and is often used as a component in buildings and bridges.
 Nickel plate is commonly used as a corrosion inhibitor for the manufacture of computers, cellphones, and electronic devices.
 It also can provide solderability, hardness, wearability, friction loss, paint adhesion, conductivity, and shielding.
+Read More…

 Nickel plate refers to thick, flat stock metal shapes that exhibit uniform thickness and are formed using billets or ingots of pure nickel or any of a number of nickel alloys.
 In general, manufacturers consider planes with a thickness between 0.25 inches and 0.5 inches to be plates, while thinner measurements would be nickel sheets or foils.
 The categories made by individual nickel suppliers may vary with regards to the acceptable range of thicknesses.